hatemhosny/racing-bars/website/docs/sponsor.md

 ### Marketing and Promotion

-Help us to spread the word about _Racing Bars_ by sharing our content on your social media channels, writing blog posts about _Racing Bars_ or by providing us with promotional opportunities.
+Help us to spread the word about _RacingBars_ by sharing our content on your social media channels, writing blog posts about _RacingBars_ or by providing us with promotional opportunities.

 Thank you 💚